paulvdbles/paulvdbles.github.io/docs/_pages/solid/ocp.markdown

 permalink: /solid/ocp
 ---
 ## Definition
 You should be able to extend the behavior of a system without having to modify that system.
+(You should be able to add new functionality WITHOUT changing existing code.)

 ### Open
 A class is open when you can extend it (produce subclass and add new methods/fields, override behavior)